-- An 8% price decrease in Bucharest due to a decrease in the energy component;
+A 5% price decrease in Tallinn, due to a decrease in the energy component;

-- A 2% price decrease in Warsaw due to a decrease in the energy component.
+A 2% price decrease in Stockholm, due to a decrease in the energy component;

-- A 5% price increase in Tallinn due to an increase in the energy component;
+A 1% price decrease in Copenhagen, due to a decrease in the energy component;

-- A 4% price increase in Stockholm due to an increase in the energy component;
+A 1% price decrease in Nicosia, due to changes in the energy and distribution components;

-- A 3% price increase in Nicosia due to an increase in the energy component;
+A 3% price increase in Helsinki, due to an increase in the energy component;

-The most significant changes that took place in the gas market this month were as follows:
+The changes taking place in the gas market this month being as follows:

-- A 4% price increase in Bucharest, due to an increase in the energy component;
+A 6% price decrease in Copenhagen, due to a decrease in the energy component;

-- A 1% price increase in Warsaw, due to changes in the energy and distribution components;
+A 3% price decrease in Athens, due to decreases in the energy and distribution components;

-- A 1% price increase in Copenhagen and Rome due to increases in the energy component;
+A 1% price decrease in Vienna, due to a decrease in the energy component;

-- A 1% price increase in Athens, Lisbon and Madrid.
+A 2% price increase in Dublin and London;

-Read how the economic turmoil and changing wholesale prices have impacted the residential energy bills from the monthly HEPI report as well as a Story of the Month: XBID – Successful Go-Live for a Cross-Border Intraday Market Project
+Read how the economic turmoil and changing wholesale prices have impacted the residential energy bills from the monthly HEPI report.

 Who is paying the most?
 Who is paying the least?